harrysmar/Libertas_project/README.md

 # Libertas_project

-Project Libertas is a strategic game focused on the interaction with a data-driven, living world.
+## Overview

-Immerse yourself in the escalating war for The Bit, where two powerful factions clash at the very heart of Libertas - the Cradle of Balance.
+Dive into the war for The Bit in Project Libertas, a strategy game featuring a data-driven, living world.
+As two factions clash in the heart of the continent—the Cradle of Balance—you must master a dynamic ecosystem to claim victory.
+Development begins with a single-player experience to establish this foundational gameplay.

-This project will be developed in many main phases.
-The first phase will focus on establishing the foundational ecosystem and building the single-player experience.
+## Table of Contents